 The College of Nursing is very fortunate to have numerous alumni and friends who invest in the education of our nursing students by establishing scholarships.
 The College of Nursing faculty and staff select students who meet the criteria for the scholarships in the fall and again in the spring.
-The students are informed through the Office of Student Services each fall and spring when the application process for scholarships is open.
+The students are informed through the University of Iowa College of Nursing through the Student Services Listserv each fall and spring when the application process for scholarships is open.
 For all of the scholarships that have financial need as a criterion, the College of Nursing requires a FAFSA to be completed.

 We are very grateful to have such loyal alumni and friends who have chosen to give back to the University of Iowa College of Nursing.

 |SCHOLARSHIP TITLE||Eligibility Criteria||Description|

 |Alanna Forshay Fenske and Arnold Walter Fenske, M.D.
 Scholarship Fund||A student who will be enrolled in the College of Nursing next fall and who demonstrates financial need.|

 |Alice Skedine Relihan Scholarship Fund||An undergraduate student in the College of Nursing who demonstrates financial need and professional promise.
 Preference is given to any graduate of Marion High School, Marion, Iowa.||Students must maintain the criteria as identified to receive the second semester of support.
 Mrs. Relihan was a 1931 graduate of the University of Iowa College of Nursing|

 |Anita and Franklin Hockett College of Nursing Scholarship||A MSN: Clinical Nurse Leader student who demonstrates financial need and is a resident of the state of Iowa.||Mr. and Mrs. Hockett (BSN’54) are very committed to support students who are interested in working with persons who are underserved and vulnerable populations.|